PHPCompatibility/PHPCompatibilitySymfony/README.md

 ## Changelog

+### Unreleased
+* `PHPCompatibilitySymfonyPolyfillPHP56` ruleset: allow for two polyfilled LDAP constants (undocumented in the Polyfill docs)
+* Composer: The recommended version of the [Composer PHPCS plugin](https://github.com/Dealerdirect/phpcodesniffer-composer-installer/) has been upped to `^0.6.0`.

 ### 1.1.1 - 2019-08-30

 * `PHPCompatibilitySymfonyPolyfillPHP72` ruleset: minor tweak to prevent false positive when the sniffs are run over the polyfill itself.